What is Comping And What Are Guide Tones?

-- This comping style leans itself really well to larger ensemble with lots of musicians.
+- This comping style leans itself really well to a larger ensemble with lots of musicians.

 Comping With Guide Tones in Blues

-There is fun way, you can comp with guide tones in blues.
+There is a fun way, you can comp with guide tones in blues.

 This is a common rhythm technique in larger blues band settings.

-Check out following examples of a major blues with guide tones in the key of G.
+Check out the following examples of a major blues with guide tones in the key of G.

 Now here’s something fun…

-When you move the above fingerings up 6 frets, you get exactly the same notes like in the above example, just flipped around.
+When you move the above fingerings up 6 frets, you get exactly the same notes as in the above example, just flipped around.

 So there are 2 locations where you could play this.